University of California, Merced – 2020 Campus Expansion

 The University of California, Merced is the youngest campus in the UC system and the first North American research university to be established in the 21st century.
 Its mission is to cultivate a community bound by learning, discovery, and engagement, while also celebrating the heritage of the San Joaquin Valley and playing an important role in the region’s future.

-After designing the university’s original master plan in 2002, SOM was selected to lead the 2020 Project — an ambitious public-private partnership that nearly doubles the campus footprint to support the enrollment of 10,000 students by the year 2020.
-The expansion project of a new campus plan, design guidelines, infrastructure, open space, and 11 new buildings, including state-of-the-art research facilities, laboratories, a greenhouse, and dining hall.
+After designing the university’s original master plan in the early 2000s—including the library and central utility plant—SOM was commissioned as master architect for the 2020 Project: an ambitious public-private partnership that significantly expanded the campus, nearly doubling its size to accommodate 10,000 students by 2020.
+The expansion project encompasses a new campus plan, design guidelines, infrastructure upgrades, enhanced open spaces, and 11 new buildings—including state-of-the-art research facilities, laboratories, a greenhouse, and a dining hall—designed by a team of architects, including SOM.

 UC Merced